Hartford Financial CEO's brain tumor surgery successful

-(Reuters) - Hartford Financial Services Group Inc (HIG.N) said Chief Executive Liam McGee underwent a successful brain surgery to remove a small tumor.
+Jan 11 (Reuters) - Hartford Financial Services Group Inc said Chief Executive Liam McGee underwent a successful brain surgery to remove a small tumor.

-McGee, 57, had displayed no symptoms previously, and post-surgical tests indicated that he was cancer-free, the insurance company said.
+McGee, 57, had displayed no symptoms previously, and post-surgical tests indicated that he was cancer-free, the insurance company said in a statement.

 “In an abundance of caution, the doctors and I have agreed on a low-dose chemotherapy and radiation treatment and we expect minimal side effects,” McGee said in a statement.